solo-io/gloo/docs/content/installation/glooctl_setup.md

 #### Update glooctl CLI version

-You should always try to use the same minor `glooctl` version as the version of Gloo Edge instsalled in your cluster.
-Ie if you're using Gloo Edge 1.6.x, you should use a 1.6.x release of `glooctl`.
+You should always try to use the same minor `glooctl` version as the version of Gloo Edge installed in your cluster, i.e., if you're using Gloo Edge 1.6.x, you should use a 1.6.x release of `glooctl`.

 Fortunately, `glooctl` is able to update itself to different versions.
 To change the version of glooctl you currently have installed, you can run: